toddllm/HDMY5/README.md

   - Demo page: http://localhost:8080/voxel-engine/
   - Actual demo: http://localhost:5173/voxel-demo

+### Live Demo on GitHub Pages

+Visit our live demo site at: [https://toddllm.github.io/HDMY5/](https://toddllm.github.io/HDMY5/)

+The GitHub Pages site features the latest stable version of HDMY5 Game Builder and is automatically updated when changes are pushed to the main branch.

 ### Capturing Demo Screenshots and Videos

 To capture screenshots and videos of the voxel demo: